GEO4120 – Near-Surface Geophysics

 - FYS1001 – Introduction to Physics / FYS1000 – Physics- the foundation of natural sciences and medicine (continued) or equivalent knowledge

-Lectures, assignments and possible half-day field demo.
+Teaching consists of lectures and assignments.
 Written assignments must be approved before you can take the final exam.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.